Dilsinnam/gradeCalculator/readme.md

 # Grade Calculator

 A very simple grade calculator made with Python, as in intro to COP3502.
+Syllabus grade scale has been updated as of 1/16/2024, 7:57 PM.

 ## Result